RayHightower/parallella-primes/README.markdown

-Ruby Experiments for Parallella Learning
+Prime Number Experiments for Parallella Learning
 ===

 Comparing apples and pomegranates.